lumol-org/lumol/doc/src/input/mc.md

 for this move are updated.
 Updates use statistics of a moves' acceptance ratio so it is recommended to choose a sufficiently high number (>100).

-Naturally, Monte-Carlo simulations are carried out at constant temperature which is set using the `temperature` key.
+Naturally, Monte Carlo simulations are carried out at constant temperature which is set using the `temperature` key.

-Different from Molecular Dynamics, Monte-Carlo simulations don't carry information about the velocities of particles.
+Different from Molecular Dynamics, Monte Carlo simulations don't carry information about the velocities of particles.
 As a consequence we cannot access temperature from the kinetic energy.

 ### Example
-A sample input for a Monte-Carlo simulation (in the NPT ensemble) can look like so:
+A sample input for a Monte Carlo simulation (in the NPT ensemble) can look like so:

 ```toml